jamesplease/unicode-math.js/README.md

 ### Basic Use

-This library exports a JSON object for each symbol.
+This library exports an object that contains each symbol.

 ```js
 var unicodeMath = require('unicode-math');